JEstabrook/CNV_and_Aneuploidy_dual_integration/README.md

 ```

 ** Ensure that all filters are applied prior to downloading data **
-Download the filtered CNV and Aneuploidy calls for the control/mock sample from Access.
+Download the filtered smap, CNV and Aneuploidy calls for the control/mock sample from Access.
 Download the smap, CNV, and Aneuploidy results from the Dual annotation results from Access.
+For both the case and control sample assembly, select the informatics report and at the bottom of the report select "Download json".
 Place both results in a folder and unzip.
 To run the script activate an environment that contains the packages above and from the directory where `process_cnv_aneuploidy_calls.py` is located run the script.

 ## RUNNING